mafintosh/array-lru/README.md

 }
 ```

-Size should be a multiple of `collections`.
+Size should be a multiple of `collisions`.
 If not, it will be coerced into one.

 ### `var value = lru.get(index)`